wragge/diy-trove-exhibition/readme.md

 If you want to change the page layout or navigation then you'll need to grab the [full code repository](https://github.com/wragge/trove-lists-exhibition) and set up your local development environment using [Node](https://github.com/wragge/trove-lists-exhibition), [Grunt](http://gruntjs.com), and [AngularJS](https://angularjs.org).

+## Limitations

+Because of the way forking works on GitHub, you can only fork a repository once into your own account.
+That means you can only create one exhibition.

+The easiest, but kludgiest, way around this is to create a new GitHub organisation, and then fork your second exhibition into your new organisation's account.
+To create a new organisation just click on the '+' sign at the top of the screen and choose 'New organisation'.

+If you're making lots of exhibitions you might want to install Git on your local computer.
+You'll then be able to make multiple exhibitions without fuss.